 Deck replacement can be expensive if you hire professionals, and expensive and time-consuming if you try to do the job yourself.
-The best deck resurfacer can be an affordable alternative and one that can help to restore your deck, breathing new life into it, while protecting it from future damage.
+Deck resurfacer can be an affordable alternative and one that can help to restore your deck, breathing new life into it, while protecting it from future damage.
 But for those who are just learning about resurfacer, finding the right product can be a challenge.

 Fortunately, I’ve done all of the research for you.
 I’ve tested out several of the leading products and compiled a list of the top four resurfacers that are definitely worth the money.
 I’ve also put together a buyer’s guide that includes many of the important factors that you’ll need to consider before choosing the right product for your deck, the different types of resurfacers to choose from, and the pros and cons of using these types of products.
 Below, you’ll find a comparison chart that lists each of the products that made it onto my list, important characteristics that will help you choose, and how each product rated.